sutta » dn » Dīgha Nikāya 22

 Idha yassa te honti aniṭṭhā akantā amanāpā rūpā saddā gandhā rasā phoṭṭhabbā dhammā, ye vā panassa te honti anatthakāmā ahitakāmā aphāsukakāmā ayogakkhemakāmā, yā tehi saddhiṁ saṅgati samāgamo samodhānaṁ missībhāvo,

-There are sights, sounds, smells, tastes, touches, and ideas that are unlikable, undesirable, and disagreeable.
+There are sights, sounds, smells, tastes, touches, and ideas, which are unlikable, undesirable, and disagreeable.
 And there are those who want to harm, injure, disturb, and threaten you.
 The coming together with these, the joining, inclusion, mixing with them:

 ayaṁ vuccati, bhikkhave, appiyehi sampayogo dukkho.